genomicsclass/leanpub/manuscript/modeling.md

 The Poisson distribution is commonly used in RNAseq analyses.
 Because we are sampling thousands of molecules and most genes represent a very small proportion of the totality of molecules, the Poisson distribution seems appropriate.

 So how does this help us?
 One way is that it provides insight about the statistical properties of summaries that are widely used in practice.
-For example, say we only have one sample from each of a case and control RNAseq experiment and we want to report the genes with larges fold-changes.
-One insight that the Poisson model provides is that under the null that there are no differences; the statistical variability of this quantity depends on the total abundance of the gene.
+For example, let's say we only have one sample from each of a case and control RNAseq experiment and we want to report the genes with larges fold-changes.
+One insight that the Poisson model provides is that under the null that there are no differences, the statistical variability of this quantity depends on the total abundance of the gene.
 We can show this mathematically, but here is a quick simulation to demonstrate the point:

 ```r